shibatch/grantback/v0.3/GUIDE_FOR_LICENSEES.md

 * Audible Mention: Clearly announce our designated channel name in the audio component of Your Derivative Work.
   * *Example phrase:* "This segment features a reaction to a VOD from the channel **\[Licensor's Designated Channel Name for Attribution\]**." or "Original VOD content by **\[Licensor's Designated Channel Name for Attribution\]**."

-Step 2.4: IMPORTANT \- Managing Copyright for Third-Party Materials (Relates to License Clauses 4.e.iv and 5\)
+Step 2.4: IMPORTANT – Managing Copyright and Preparing Your Derivative Work for Grant-Back

 When you create your Derivative Work, you are making a new piece of content.
 It's crucial to respect copyright, both for the Licensor's VODs and any other materials you might use.
 This license has specific terms regarding this: